Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You will exercise on a treadmill or stationary bike for a few minutes.
 This increases the rate of blood flow to your heart muscle.

 Speak up when you feel that you cannot exercise for even 1 more minute.
-At this point, the tracer is given to you through the IV.
+At this point, the tracer is given to you through the IV, as this is considered the point of maximum stress.

 After you have received the tracer, you will be positioned on the scanning bed.

 You must lie very still for up to 30 minutes.
-During this time, a scanning camera will be taking pictures.
+During this time, a scanning camera will be taking pictures of your heart.
 The images will show where blood flows through your heart muscle.

 Before going home, ask when you may eat.
-Also, find out when to resume taking any medications you were told to skip before the test.
+Also, find out when to resume taking any medicines you were told to skip before the test.
 If you need to return for resting scans, follow any instructions.
 Most people can go back to their normal routine as soon as all parts of the test are finished.
+Drink plenty of water to help flush the tracer from your body.

-Be sure to tell the doctor if you feel any of the following during the test:
+Be sure to tell the healthcare provider if you feel any of the following during the test:

 Chest, arm, or jaw discomfort